 Priority #2 – Be proactive with your marketing

 It’s highly likely that many of your competitors will slow down their content efforts during these challenging times.
-All the more reason for you to continue pushing forward with your efforts and even create a stockpile of future content if you can swing it.
+All the more reason for you to continue pushing forward with your efforts and even create a stockpile of future law firm web content if you can swing it.

 - Add Covid-19-specific service pages to your website if you expect to handle claims relating to the virus.

 - Produce T.V. commercials for the types of claims that will arise as a result of Covid-19.

 Priority #3 – Be (more) active on social media